GiygasForPresident/gaming-community-cms/README.md

 # License

-Please see LICENSE.md for more information on the license of Ultimate Game Server Manager.
+Please see LICENSE.md for more information on the license of Ultimate Gaming Server Manager.

 # Security Policy

 ## Supported Versions

-Please make sure you have the latest version of Ultimate Game Community Manager.
+Please make sure you have the latest version of Ultimate Gaming Community Manager.
 If your version is outdated, please update using the instructions in the Wiki.

 | Version | Supported          |
 | ------- | ------------------ |